brenopolanski/css-comments-visualstudio-snippets/README.md

 > Comment style should be simple and consistent within a single code base.

-## Installation

-1. Download the **CSS Comments snippets** folder and all of its contents from this repository here: https://github.com/visualstudio-code-snippets/css-comments-visualstudio-snippets/archive/master.zip
-2. Extract the zip and drop the **css-comments-visualstudio-snippets** folder on your computer.
-3. In Visual Studio, navigate to **Tools** > **Code Snippet Manager**.
-4. Select language CSS from the language dropdown menu.
-5. Select the Import button at the bottom.
-6. Locate the **css-comments-visualstudio-snippets** folder and **select all snippets**.
-7. You should now see **css-comments-visualstudio-snippets** in the listing of CSS snippets under the Code Snippet Manager.
-8. Click OK to exit the Code Snippet Manager.
-9. Restart Visual Studio.

 ## Snippets

 To trigger a comment just put a **c-** followed by it's name, like so: